Those Who Will Not Give

 The concept of limited good has its ramifications.
-Seldom will anyone greet someone with a “good day.”
-Knowledge is not shared freely, including the basic arts of village life, i.e., making bread.
-To teach another means you might lose your own knowledge.
+Seldom will anyone greet someone with a “Good day.”
+Knowledge is not shared freely, including the basic arts of village life, e.g., making bread.
+To teach another means you might lose your competitive advantage.

 Limited good is not just cultural.
-It is a concept of the heart, and it prompts other basic questions: Do I have enough?
+It is a concept of the heart, and it prompts other basic questions: Will I ever say I have enough?
 Is it enough for God to be my supplier?